Estate Planning Gifting Strategies

 If you’re not careful, you could inadvertently make a “gift” and incur a gift tax, or incur other taxes that could have been avoided.
 Here are 5 gifting pitfalls to avoid.

-- Gifting highly appreciated assets while you’re still alive.
+#1 Gifting highly appreciated assets while you’re still alive.
 This gifting pitfall has to do with Capital Gains tax.
 Sometimes clients are tempted to give a highly appreciated asset to a child, like a family cabin or an investment home.
-When the child sells that property, they will have to pay Capital Gains tax on the appreciated value.
-On the other hand, if you wait to distribute that property to your heirs under your Trust when you die.
-In that scenario, they will receive a step-up in basis when they sell it, saving them a lot of money in taxes.
-So be careful about giving away highly appreciated assets while you’re still alive.
+Here’s the problem: when the child sells that property, they will have to pay Capital Gains tax on the appreciated value.

-- Paying for an expensive vacation, wedding, etc. You may not be thinking of giving your daughter money for her honeymoon trip as a gift.
-But if you’re giving her more than $15,000, the IRS will consider it to be a gift.
+#2: Paying for an expensive vacation, wedding, etc. You may not be thinking that giving your son money for his honeymoon vacation will count as a gift.
+But if you’re giving him more than $15,000, the IRS will consider it to be a gift.
 Instead of giving money to another person for a large purchase, pay for it directly.

-- Giving a loved one an interest-free loan.
-Again, in the eyes of the IRS, this is considered a gift and a taxes will be owed.
+#3: Giving a loved one an interest-free loan.
+Again, in the eyes of the IRS, this is considered a gift and taxes will be owed.
 A better solution is to secure the loan with a Promissory Note with expected interest and payments.

 We hope this information has been helpful in planning your gifting strategy.
-If you have any questions about gifting, feel free to contact us.
+If you have any questions about gifting, feel free to contact our law firm.